Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 6. Mute when not speaking

-Uncontrolled background noise is one of the biggest causes of disruption during online meetings.
+Uncontrolled background noise is one of the biggest causes of disruption during meetings on online platforms.
 Whether it’s office chatter, typing on the keyboard, or unexpected sounds at home, muting your microphone when you’re not talking keeps the focus on the current speaker.
 Unmute only when you need to speak or respond.

 7. Give your full attention

-Multitasking during a virtual work meeting, like checking your email or working on other tasks, can make you lose track of the discussion and signal disinterest to other attendees.
+Multitasking during a virtual work meeting, like checking your email or working on other tasks, can make you lose focus and signal disinterest to other attendees.
 Keep your full attention on the conversation and use attentive body language to show that you’re engaged.
 Looking at the screen and nodding when appropriate helps speakers feel heard.

 Pro Tip: MeetGeek captures and organizes key information for you, so you don’t have to split your focus between note-taking and participating in the discussion.